FOR IMMEDIATE RELEASE

 CONTACT:INSTITUTE OF CULINARY EDUCATION NAMED BEST CULINARY SCHOOL IN AMERICA

 Institute of Culinary Education

-ICE's new home is the largest culinary education facility built in a major American city in more than 10 years.
-The new 74,000-square-foot space (increasing in size from ICE's prior 45,000-square-foot Flatiron location) was designed with both creativity and community in mind.
-The school's layout is like "culinary village" with 12 teaching kitchens, six classrooms and various new features that will enrich students' daily educational experiences and support new, diverse course offerings.
-Special features include a Culinary Technology Lab, indoor hydroponic farm, a Chocolate Lab featuring "bean-to-bar" education and iPad-enabled teaching kitchens.
-As for ICE's Brookfield Place neighbors, the complex is also home to headquarters for Time Inc. and Food & Wine Magazine, American Express, Bank of New York and more.
+ICE’s new home is the largest culinary education facility built in a major American city in more than 10 years.
+The 75,000-square-foot space was designed with both creativity and community in mind.
+The school’s layout is like a “culinary village,” with 12 teaching kitchens, six classrooms and various features that will enrich students’ daily educational experiences and support innovative, diverse course offerings.
+Special features include an indoor hydroponic farm, the nation’s first educational-focused bean-to-bar Chocolate Lab, a Culinary Technology Lab and iPad-enabled teaching kitchens.

 About the Institute of Culinary Education